lpgaff/chisqsurface/README.md

 DESCRIPTION
 -----------

 chisqsurface takes a gosia or gosia2 input file with the OP,MINI command and calculates the 2-dimensional chi^2 surface for a given range and number of transitional and diagonal matrix elements.
 The output is in the form of a simple text file of chi^2 values and a root file with many graphs and histograms including chi^2 + 1 cuts.

+It is possible to run `chisqsurface` in parallel mode now, using the `-p, --parallel N` option, but the scheduling is left to the OS, so performance imporvement over single-threaded operation cannot be guaranteed.
+For example, it has been observed on macOS that the kernel allows only one thread to execute at a time, whereas Ubuntu sometimes allows the maximum and sometimes only a single thread.
+The code has been observed to run up to 20 parallel operations on a computing cluster, but it's unreliable behaviour at the moment.

 REQUIREMENTS